microsoft/xr-development-for-beginners/_docs/unit-6/1-get-started.md

 ### Platforms

 The platform modules are essential for Unity as it enables you to target different platforms when deploying your app.
+As it relates to XR development, Unity supports the following platforms:

+- ARKit
+- ARCore
+- Microsoft HoloLens
+- Windows Mixed Reality
+- Magic Leap
+- Oculus
+- OpenXR
+- PlayStation VR

-Common platforms for XR development are:
+The following are the most common platforms with build support for XR development:

 - Universal Windows Platform (UWP)
 - Android